Kequc/kequapp.github.io/content/3-core-api/3-create-route.md

 createRoute({
     method: 'POST',
     url: '/admin/users',
-    handles: [loggedIn, () => 'User created!']
+    actions: [loggedIn, () => 'User created!']
 });
 ```

-This example has two handles.
+This example has two actions.
 One called `loggedIn()`, then a second that returns a value which is therefore delivered to a renderer.